pedroalvesbatista/singularity-admindocs/installation.rst

         cd apptainer && \
         git checkout v{InstallationVersion}

-Compile Singularity
+Compile Apptainer
 ===================

-Singularity uses a custom build system called ``makeit``.  ``mconfig`` is called to generate a ``Makefile`` and then ``make`` is used to compile and install.
+Apptainer uses a custom build system called ``makeit``.  ``mconfig`` is called to generate a ``Makefile`` and then ``make`` is used to compile and install.

-To support the SIF image format, automated networking setup etc., and older Linux distributions without user namespace support, Singularity must be ``make install``ed as root or with ``sudo``, so it can install the ``libexec/apptainer/bin/starter-setuid`` binary with root ownership and setuid permissions for privileged operations.
+To support the SIF image format, automated networking setup etc., and older Linux distributions without user namespace support, Apptainer must be ``make install``ed as root or with ``sudo``, so it can install the ``libexec/apptainer/bin/starter-setuid`` binary with root ownership and setuid permissions for privileged operations.
 If you